 Here’s how you can spend a weekend Saskatooning in winter.

 5PM – If you’re new to the city – welcome!
-If you’re planning a staycation, I’d suggest checking into the Delta Bessborough for an iconic Saskatoon experience, the ALT Hotel or Delta Hotel for killer views of the river valley, the James Hotel for a boutique experience, or the Sheraton Cavalier if you’ve brought the kids with you and want to enjoy the waterslides.
+If you’re planning a staycation, I’d suggest checking into the Delta Bessborough for an iconic Saskatoon experience, the ALT Hotel or Delta Hotel for killer views of the river valley, or the Sheraton Cavalier if you’ve brought the kids with you and want to enjoy the waterslides.
 All of these hotels are conveniently located downtown with quick access to nearly anywhere in the city.

 Family-Friendly Option: Take the kids to the Nutrien Wonderhub – Saskatchewan’s children’s museum.
 It’s the perfect place for kinesthetic and tactile learning – and it’s quite adult-friendly too!